gieemek/ComfoAir_Binding_modified/README.md

 Now you can install ComfoAir binding (Paper UI > Add-ons > Bindings > ComfoAir - install).

-### The description below is very similar to the original *ComfoAir binding* readme file by Holger Hees.

 ## Binding Configuration

 You can configure this binding in the file `services/comfoair.cfg`.